 Your Credit Card / Paypal Account

 All payments are made directly on Paypal's secure servers: you should ALWAYS check that you can see https://paypal.com/.... in the address bar before making paypal payments on any site.
-No payment details or other critical information is ever stored on GCalToolkit.com, which is why you see "http://" and not "https://" when using this website and the Online tool.
+No payment details or other critical information is ever stored on GCalToolkit.com,

 Your Personal Details

 The only details stored on GCalToolkit.com are the username & email address that you used to register before payment, and the state of your subscription to GCalToolkit.
 I do not share email addresses with any third-party sites, and you will not receive any spam as a result of signing up.
 If you wish to remove your name and email address from GCalToolkit.com for any reason, please send an email.

 GCalToolkit.com and GCalToolkit.net use a small number of "first party" cookies for essential site operation (login, security, shopping cart etc).
 No personal or browsing data is stored or tracked with these session cookies, and they can be deleted easily in the "Settings" or "Options" section of your browser.

 GCalToolkit.com and GCalToolkit.net also use Google Analytics to provide anonymous data that is used to improve visibility on the web and give important feedback that helps improve the website and software.
 GCalToolkit and GCalToolkit.net are currently moving towards EU Cookie Compliance, but as things stand (e.g. different "cookie laws" in each European country, confusion over "essential" and "non-essential" cookies, and constantly changing EU policy), I prefer to err on the side of a hassle-free browsing and e-commerce experience.
 If you have any questions or complaints about this please feel free to contact me directly.
 For more information on EU Cookie Law please see: